 Note about cash withdrawals: If you have sufficient funds in the currency you are trying to withdraw from an ATM, say ‘no’ when the machine asks you about setting an exchange rate as it is not applicable.

-It costs nothing to set up a Borderless account and is very simple to do – just follow the instructions on this page.
-If you already have a personal Borderless account, you can add a business profile to it and keep your business money separate from your personal funds.
+It costs nothing to set up a Multi-Currency account and is very simple to do.
+If you already have a personal Multi-Currency account, you can add a business profile to it and keep your business money separate from your personal funds.